ABOUT US

 Our History

-Since its establishment in 1926, QCAR has been unwavering in its dedication to providing essential services to cane growers in the Burdekin region.
+Since its establishment in 1926, QCAR has been unwavering in its dedication to providing essential services to sugarcane farmers in the Burdekin region.
 This commitment to the industry traces back to the inception of Pioneer Mill, which originated from a collaborative effort led by the Drysdale brothers.

 Today, we see the emergence of Queensland Cane, Agriculture and Renewables (QCAR) which is driving profitable and positive outcomes for Queensland’s broadacre growers.
 QCAR signifies a broader strategic vision and expanded focus that aligns with evolving industry dynamics and the need for sustainable development.
 Shifting from a Regional identity to a statewide one reflects a desire to encompass Queensland’s coastal cane and agricultural landscape.
 Widening the reach, allows us to address issues and opportunities at a larger scale.
 With an emphasis on renewables aligns with the global shift towards sustainable energy sources enabling growers and communities to be a part of a greener and more resilient future.